TeamGloomy/TeamGloomy.github.io/pages/mydoc/sensorless.md

 The S, H and R values will probably need tweaking for your system.
 H is typically 200 for 1.8 degree motors and 400 for 0.9 degree motors.
 S is the stall detection threshold which should be between -127 and +127.
-The LPC port has a wider sensitivity range than the duet version of RRF.
+{% include tip.html content="This port has a wider sensitivity range than the duet version of RRF (which is -64 to +64)." %}
 R is the action to take on detecting a stall.
 0 = no action (default), 1 = just report it, 2 = pause print, 3 = pause print, execute /sys/rehome/.g, and resume print

 <ul id="profileTabs" class="nav nav-tabs">